 2. Keeping it brief

 With so much content competing for attention, posts that are concise and precise often get the best engagement.
-Instead of trying to cover everything you have to say all at once, focus on just one or two key points in each one of your posts.
+So instead of trying to cover everything you have to say all at once, focus on just one or two key points in each one of your posts.

 3. Making yourself easy to find

 Get to know the most common keywords and hash tags in your industry and use them every time you post.
-If your audience is looking for an expert, they’ll be more likely to find you.
+That way, if your audience is looking for an expert, they’ll be more likely to find you.

 Ready to start using LinkedIn more effectively and take your online presence to the next level?
 Join us at our next LinkedIn Strategy workshop: more info